mstrials/anderson/README.md

 ## Frontend payment flow

-On form submit:
+On checkout form submit:

 1. Validate customer details
 2. Call `/api/create-payment-intent`
 3. Use Stripe Elements to confirm card payment
 4. On success:
-   - Show success screen or message
+   - Show success message or screen
-   - Clear cart / checkout state
+   - Clear cart and checkout state

 No webhooks required for this task.